sepesi/skills-github-pages/_posts/2025-11-03-Improving-Healthcare-Science.md

 * The method was formalized in 17th-century Europe.
 [Francis Bacon](https://en.wikipedia.org/wiki/Francis_Bacon) argued for [inductive reasoning](https://en.wikipedia.org/wiki/Inductive_reasoning) and systematic experimentation instead of assuming ancient authorities were correct.
 Contemporaries like [Galileo Galilei](https://en.wikipedia.org/wiki/Galileo_Galilei), [Johannes Kepler](https://en.wikipedia.org/wiki/Johannes_Kepler), and [Isaac Newton](https://en.wikipedia.org/wiki/Isaac_Newton) combined mathematical theory with empirical observation and experimentation, demonstrating the method's extraordinary potential.

 ## 2.2 Bundled payments for erythropoietin
 Patients with failed kidneys often do not make enough [erythropoietin](https://en.wikipedia.org/wiki/Erythropoietin) and therefore develop [anemia](https://en.wikipedia.org/wiki/Anemia).
-That condition is so common among kidney dialysis patients that, prior to 2011 when the reimbursement for the expensive erythropoiesis-stimulating agents (ESAs) were reimbursed as a fee-for-service, almost two thirds of the total income of dialysis clinics in the United States came from the administration of ESAs, such as epoetin alfa (EPO) and darbepoetin alfa (Aranesp).
+That condition is so common among kidney dialysis patients that, prior to 2011 when the expensive erythropoiesis-stimulating agents (ESAs) were reimbursed as a fee-for-service, almost two thirds of the total income of dialysis clinics in the United States came from the administration of ESAs, such as epoetin alfa (EPO) and darbepoetin alfa (Aranesp).
 However, in January of 2011, the Centers for Medicare & Medicaid Services (CMS) implemented a "bundled" payment system that consolidated payment for a wide range of services and drugs, including ESAs and intravenous (IV) iron, into a single fixed payment per dialysis treatment.

 As intended, the CMS policy change quickly reduced the overuse of ESAs by replacing the financial incentive for administering more ESAs with one for administering less.
 However, with the new policy, there was no new guidance on how to administer ESAs so that the patient's hemoglobin remained stable.
 Instead, hemoglobin oscillates between dangerously low and dangerously high levels.
 That condition, called hemoglobin cycling, is surprisingly common.
 For example, among the 281 patients [studied](https://pubmed.ncbi.nlm.nih.gov/16105069/) at the Winthrop-University Hospital Dialysis Centers, more than 90% experienced dangerously oscillating hemoglobin.